By Ian Linkletter, emerging technology and open education librarian, BCIT

 The root of the issue is biased AI.
 Lucy Satheesan’s research showed Proctorio’s facial detection, based on an open-source computer vision software library, failed to detect Black faces 57 per cent of the time.
 Lucy’s methodology was validated by VICE Motherboard and RTL Nieuws, but refuted by the company.

-In March 2021, UBC Vancouver Senate’s Teaching and Learning Committee found that “…facial detection algorithms can fail to detect students’ faces with darker skin tones preventing some Black students from accessing exams without extra intervention, thereby causing undue stress and harm.
+In March 2021, the University of British Columbia (UBC) Vancouver Senate’s Teaching and Learning Committee found that “…facial detection algorithms can fail to detect students’ faces with darker skin tones preventing some Black students from accessing exams without extra intervention, thereby causing undue stress and harm.
 The committee has concluded that this is an unacceptable form of racial discrimination.”

 Both UBC Senates voted to restrict Proctorio and other automated invigilation tools.
 Other schools have similarly abandoned invasive proctoring.
 Research has also shown that AI proctoring tools are not effective in detecting cheating.
 I believe this technology is unethical and has no place in education.